-It is possible to lock/unlock all doors (including the back door) and fuel filler lid and activate the panic alarm by using the keyfob from outside the vehicle.
+It is possible to lock/unlock all doors (including the lift gate) and fuel-filler door and activate the panic alarm by using the keyfob from outside the vehicle.

 Before locking the doors, make sure the key is not left in the vehicle.